antham/goller/README.md

 ##### sub

-*Substract given integer to field, field must be an integer*
+*Subtract given integer to field, field must be an integer*

 For instance :